He Toki Electrical Trades Training

 Telecommunications industry roles

-Self-employment in electrical trades
+Self-employment in the electrical trades